znuh/usb2serial-autovtg/README.md

 </table>

 <a id="backflow_current"></a>
-## Why buffered IOs?
-What is backflow current protection?
+## What is backflow current protection?
 The most common USB to Serial Adapters have unbuffered IOs.
 This means the in- and outputs of the converter IC are directly connected to the target.
 When such an adapter is not connected to USB, but to a powered target, current flows from the output of the target into the input of the converter IC and to Vdd through the